 A lot of business owners started to think of marketing automation to be only relevant for email marketing.
 Now, that is a myth that can mislead many!

 Marketing automation, of course, is a vital factor when it comes to email marketing, but there are many other channels connected with marketing automation.
-It can be utilized for website tracking, campaign optimization, behavior analytics, analysis of results through testing and google analytics, and many more!
+It can be utilized for website tracking, campaign optimization, behavior analytics, analysis of results through testing and google analytics set up on your site, and many more!

 If you can understand the significance of marketing automation in other channels by recognizing how it can be used for making your processes quicker and more straightforward, and its ability to guide a large number of leads through the conversion process, you are well on your way to saving a lot of your business time and money!